 - Surgery near the anus

-Some common symptoms associated with occurrence of fistula include:
+Some common symptoms associated with the occurrence of fistula include:

 - Continuous urine passage